 - Every article will earn the same ad revenue.

 - Articles will continue to earn revenue at the same level indefinitely.

 - The content mill won't ever change its pay model (hate to break it to you, but I've seen pretty much every mill change its model in some way over time, if they don't disappear entirely).

 A few years back I was working on a piece about residual earnings sites.
 One of the biggest sites paying freelance writers in this way accidentally published some of their top earner statistics publicly (it appeared to be meant only for their writers to see).
 This was a company that boasted publishing content from over 20,000 writers.
 Yes.
 Twenty thousand.

-Do you want to know how many actually earned more than $2000 a month?
+According to those documents (which they've since made private again), do you want to know how many actually earned more than $2000 a month?
 One.
 How many earned more than $1000 that month?
 Eight.
 Yes.
 Eight out of 20,000.
 And this was before all of these low quality, "shallow" content sites were slammed by Google (hurting both their search engine rankings -- meaning traffic -- and the ad revenue the writers were getting a cut of).

 Now, maybe you're a big fan of statistics and game theory and you think you can come up with some strategy to be the exception to a rather strong rule.

 But if you're the type of freelancer who needs to know they can earn a living from their writing this year rather than playing games, the math just doesn't work out -- no matter how badly you want it to.

 What You Can do About It: